yiisoft-contrib/yiiframework.com/README.md

 # install gulp globally if you haven't done so before
 npm install -g gulp-cli

-# install browsersync globally if you haven't done so before
-npm install -g browser-sync

 # At this stage if you're on Windows and having trouble
 npm install -g npm
 npm -v